worddangler/frontend/README.md

 - We are using Jest for tests: https://jestjs.io/
 - We are using eslint for linting: https://eslint.org/
 - We are using prettier for formatting: https://prettier.io/
+- We are using react for frontend: https://react.dev/

 # Setting up your development environment
 - You can use any editor / ide.